Ethical Decision Making for Practitioners

-What was clear from these discussions was that clinical practice can be:
+| What was clear from these discussions was that practitioners can be faced with circumstances that: |

-In sum, context and potential impact are dual drivers for paying particular attention to upholding the highest possible standards of ethical conduct and preventing poor clinical practice.
+In sum, context and potential impact are dual drivers for paying particular attention to upholding the highest possible standards of ethical conduct and preventing poor practice. |

 A work in progress: Be part of the conversation